Translate Global HR Policies and Procedures

 We’ve blogged about the importance of legal translations of employee handbooks.
 Now that we are heading toward a global economy, there is little question that globalization is the next step in our planet’s evolution.
 That fact is borne out in the ever-increasing number of multinational companies operating throughout the globe.

-When it comes to employee-employer relations, however, a company with a growing multinational presence has a number of difficulties to face.
+When it comes to employee-employer relations, however, a company with a growing multinational presence has a number of difficulties to face, especially in light of both the domestic and international spread of the novel coronavirus (COVID-19) epidemic prompting the need for developing and translating the Company’s Coronavirus Policy into the languages of non-English-speaking employees.
 In the United States, employees are used to an “employment-at-will” environment, and employers typically provide their employees with a comprehensive employee handbook that lays out all of the policies, procedures, rules, and regulations with regard to employee life at the company, but that handbook is expressly not an employment contract.
 That is typically not the case in other countries.

 Therefore, legal professionals, in-house attorneys, and Human Resources professionals who work for, or represent, multinational corporations, are presented with a very important employment law question: Should we replicate the U.S.-style employee handbook overseas?